hamidghaedi/scRNA_seq-analysis/README.md

 ### SCTransform

-This function is useful for  normalization and regressing out sources of unwanted variation at the same time.
+This function is useful for  normalization and regressing sources of unwanted variation at the same time.
 The method constructs a generalized linear model (GLM) for each gene, using UMI counts as the response variable and sequencing depth as the explanatory variable.
 To handle the fact that different genes have different levels of expression, information is pooled across genes with similar abundances, resulting in more accurate parameter estimates.

 This regularization process yields residuals, which represent effectively normalized data values that are no longer correlated with sequencing depth.